1994 29¢ Battle of the Bulge

 Printing Method: Lithographed and engraved

 Faced with disaster, Hitler made one final attempt to win the war.
-Pulling together his failing resources, he planned to break through the weakly-held front of Belgium’s Ardennes Forest, severing the Allied forces in two.
-On December 16th, German forces launched their attack.
-Taken by surprise, the Allies retreated for eight days before they managed to regroup and push the Germans back.
+Pulling together his failing resources, he planned to break through the weakly held 75-mile front of Belgium’s dense Ardennes Forest, severing the Allied forces in two.
+The Germans planned their offensive with strict secrecy.
+They kept radio communication to a minimum and moved troops and equipment at night.
+Because the Allies were busy planning their own offensive, they failed to see what the Germans were up to.